ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/local-subnet-development/README.md

 Currency Symbol:  SUB
 ```

 Make sure to save `Metamask connection details`.
-You will need the relevant information (RPC URL, Funded address, etc.) to interact with your Subnet
+You will need the relevant information (RPC URL, Funded address, etc.) to interact with your Subnet.

-Important thing to keep in mind is that, now that you have deployed your Subnet it has started running in your local machine.
-So, after you are done interacting with your Subnet you can stop running it and when you want to interact with it again, you can start running it.
+Important thing to keep in mind is that, now that you have deployed your Subnet, it has started running in your local machine.
+So, after you are done interacting with your Subnet you can stop it.

 To stop running the Subnet, you could run: